-As a result of our emergence from CCAA, Stelco Inc. entered into a Framework Agreement Concerning Environmental Issues at the Hamilton Works and Lake Erie Works properties with Bedrock and the Province of Ontario (the Environmental Framework Agreement) which we believe has significantly lowered our exposure to unforeseen historic environmental issues at LEW and HW.
-As Stelco Inc. has been conducting steel making operations at HW for more than a century and LEW for several decades, there are instances of historical contamination of the lands at our HW and LEW facilities.
+As a result of our emergence from CCAA, we entered into a Framework Agreement Concerning Environmental Issues at the Hamilton Works and Lake Erie Works properties with Bedrock and the Province of Ontario (the Environmental Framework Agreement) which we believe has significantly lowered our exposure to unforeseen historic environmental issues at LEW and HW.
+As Stelco has been conducting steel making operations at HW for more than a century and LEW for several decades, there are instances of historical contamination of the lands at our HW and LEW facilities.
 Under the terms of the Environmental Framework Agreement, we are working to establish the extent and nature of such historical contamination.
-Stelco Inc. has received a release from the Province of Ontario pursuant to which it agreed not to hold Stelco Inc. liable for certain historical contamination provided that we comply with the terms of the Environmental Framework Agreement.
+We have received a release from the Province of Ontario pursuant to which it agreed not to hold the Company liable for certain historical contamination provided that we comply with the terms of the Environmental Framework Agreement.